Genesis Foundation UI App Layout

 Resource-intensive components

-Throughout Foundation UI, there is no need to unregister a component that is registered in the layout while it is not in use.
+You do not need to de-register a component that is registered in the layout while it is not in use.
 However, if you have a component that is extremely resource-intensive, then you can use this lifecycle control method to ensure that it only consumes resources when it is in use.

 When the element is part of the layout registry, then